A1107 road: Settlements

-(East Lothian) namely the Torness Power Station and the Isle of May at the end of the Firth of Forth and across to Fife.
+History

 The road contains what was once the highest bridge in Europe, a masonry structure over the gorge that leads out to the nearby Pease Bay, now a holiday caravan site.
 At its southern end, this bridge crosses the Southern Upland Way and Sir Walter Scott Way long-distance footpaths.

+Proposed additions

 There was a proposal to construct a wind farm straddling the road consisting of 22 wind turbines with a maximum height of 76 m.
 The planning officials of the Scottish Borders Council recommended refusal of the application of the developers PM Renewable Ltd. The planning application was rejected by a unanimous decision of the Scottish Borders Council.